 - 1. Students must pass 70% of the minimum standards for their respective grade level on English Language Arts and mathematics benchmarks. - 2.
-Students must have a cumulative grade point average of 2.0 in reading and mathematics as determined from their report cards (scale 4.0).
-Note: This is determined by each trimester's grades. - 3.
-Students must perform no lower than 1.5 years below grade level on a formal reading inventory assessment. - 4.
-Students must score above the "Standard Not Met" level on SBAC Summative Assessments.
+Students must have a cumulative point average of 1.5 in reading and math as determined from their report cards. - 3.
+Students must score above 60% on local assessments or above the "Standard Not Met" level on SBAC Summative Assessments. - 4.
+Students must perform no lower than 1.5 years below grade level on a formal reading inventory assessment.